SUNSET - A Sensor-fUsioN based semantic SegmEnTation exemplar for ROS-based self-adaptation

+Our fault injector can introduce 11 faults with every fault being the reason for a failure.
+The faults in \ourartifact{} result in 5 different failures (\textit{F1-5}) that require self-healing (\textit{F1-3}) and self-optimising (\textit{F4-5}) capabilities.
+Each failure can be solved with at least one of the possible adaptations.
+Resolving all injected faults requires all of the adaptations our system is capable of (see \Cref{ssec:adaptations}).
+Categorised by their failure, the introduced faults are:

+\textbf{F1-3: Communication channel outage} These failures can be produced by the RGB camera (\textit{F1}), sensor fusion (\textit{F2}), or the segmentation node (\textit{F3}) and can be detected by monitoring the frequency of their respective topic.
+For these failures, \ourartifact{} simulates 6 faults: hardware disconnect of the camera, issues in the driver, memory leakage or synchronization issue in the sensor fusion or GPU failure and CUDA out of memory exception in the segmentation node.
+All of these faults require different adaptations \,---\, lifecycle restart or node redeploy \,---\, but result in the same kind of failure in the system.

-\textbf{S4: Reduced segmentation performance (Warning)} Since we use a trained ML model for segmentation, we are able to see real-world effects on the certainty of the model in its predictions and the resulting quality of the predictions.
+\textbf{F4: Reduced segmentation performance} Since we use a trained ML model for segmentation, we are able to measure realistic effects on the uncertainty of the model in its predictions during runtime when degrading the input.
 We achieve this by calculating the mean entropy of the models' segmentation logits.
-If the entropy increases, i.e., the model gets uncertain about its predictions and therefore the quality of the segmentation decreases, an adaptation of the system becomes necessary.
-As the segmentation is dependent on multiple nodes, there are four possible uncertainties with respective mitigation strategies that can lead to this symptom. \Cref{fig:comparison-uncertainties} shows the effect of different uncertainties on the entropy of the segmentation model, which we describe in the following.
+If the entropy increases, i.e., the model gets uncertain about its predictions, the quality of the segmentation decreases.
+As the segmentation is dependent on multiple nodes, \ourartifact{} simulates four faults that can lead to this symptom (see \Cref{fig:comparison-uncertainties}).
 First, a degraded image quality is simulated by shifting the colour space of the images provided to the camera node.
-Second, the managed system contains an \textbf{image enhancement} node that applies a reverse colour space shift to correct image degradation.
-If this image enhancement is applied on non-degraded images, it leads again to degraded images and has the same effect on the entropy of the segmentation model.
+Second, if the image enhancement is applied on non-degraded images, it leads to degraded images and has the same effect on the entropy of the segmentation model.
 Third, we simulate misalignment during fusion of the RGB and depth images by shifting one of the images, which results in a spatial misalignment between RGB and depth.
-Lastly, the depth node can be degraded, i.e., sending noisy depth information.
+Lastly, the depth images can be degraded with Gaussian noise.

-\textbf{S5: Re-focusing the camera (OK)} An incorrect camera focus is simulated by adding a Gaussian blur to the image.
+\textbf{F5: Blurred camera image} An incorrect camera focus is simulated by blurring the image.

-During each test run, \ourartifact{} simultaneously introduces a combination of one uncertainty from each criticality level into the perception pipeline.
-Note that it is possible that there are more than three detected symptoms since, e.g., an outage of the camera would lead to an outage of the sensor fusion and segmentation as well.